lynnfaraday/aresmush.com/tutorials/install/easy-mode.md

 If you're using an aresmush.com hostname, simply [contact me](/feedback.html) with your droplet's IP address (visible on the 'Droplets' screen in your Digital Ocean account).

-If you're using your own custom host name, you'll need to set up the DNS through your domain provider.
+If you're using your own custom host name, you'll need to set up the DNS yourself.
+The steps will vary depending on the domain provider.
+See [Setting Up Domain Hosting With Namecheap](/tutorials/install/setting-up-dns.html) for an example.

 {% note %}
 The hostname may take up to 24 hours to be recognized.
 {% endnote %}

 You can tell that the hostname is working when you're able to see the web portal when you go to `http://yourmushaddress`.
+(There will be a Sad Picard error message, but that's OK for now.)
 Once this happens, you'll need to [restart the game](/tutorials/manage/shutdown.html) for everything to start working.

 ## Next Steps